So you have no idea about what you’re doing with your life or what to do next?

 This might work in our 20s but as people approach their 30s, a bit of panic sets in.
 Many students choose a default degree, such as business, thinking they can at least make money, but with no sense of direction.
 Here are my suggestions:

-3. Life is more than just a job.
 What we need is a sense of meaning and purpose.
-There need to be a balance between your emotional, spiritual, physical and financial worlds.
+There needs to be a balance between your emotional, spiritual, physical and financial worlds.

 We often live our lives in stages, some that are more fulfilling than others.
 We can find meaning and purpose in each stage, and be open to a different focus in another stage.